How to Get a Dog Used to a Crying Baby

 In these cases, it helps giving dogs something else to do when the baby cries.
 It may be helpful teaching your go to his mat and then rewarding him with a stuffed Kong to keep him there for a while at least until the baby has chilled.
 Train your dog to go to his mat on cue and make the behavior extra fluid.
 Then, each time the baby cries, send your dog over to the mat.
 Chances are, if you do this often enough, upon hearing the baby crying, your dog may almost automatically go to his may in anticipation of his goodies.

-It's a good idea to have some goodies handy so to readily reward the going-to-the mat behavior and keeping your dog occupied there for some time.
+It's a good idea to have some goodies handy so you can readily reward the going-to-the mat behavior and keeping your dog occupied there for some time.
 Keeping a Kong stuffed with your dog's kibble and some soft foods like pumpkin, cream cheese, or canned food makes for a longer lasting treat.

 In some cases, your dog may be exhibiting predatory behavior and may become fixated on the baby.
 This may turn into a dangerous situation which can lead to the dog harming the infant.
 In such cases, consult with a professional and in the meanwhile avoid your dog's access to the child.